“On a scale of 1-4, how trustworthy [and influential] was each of the following sources you used [when purchasing a SaaS product]?”

 - It doesn’t move prospects from one team to another, where after wasting resources and time qualifying if they even need your product, you end up blaming one group or another for not closing them.

-Instead, PQLs gives your entire team, from marketing, sales, customer service, and product execs personalized, user-centric data.
+Instead, PQLs give your entire team, from marketing, sales, customer service, and product execs personalized, user-centric data.
 This data informs the right team to invest resources in converting only those prospects who have trial-ed and reached defined product value points.

 In the words of Wes Bush: